embetrix/bmap-writer/README.md

 For more information about the GPLv3 license, refer to the [LICENSE](LICENSE) file in this repository or visit [GNU's official page](https://www.gnu.org/licenses/gpl-3.0.html).

----

 ## Commercial License

 For organizations or individuals requiring the use of `bmap-writer` in proprietary applications or with different licensing terms, a **commercial license** is available.

 The commercial license provides:
-- **Proprietary Use**: Freedom from the obligations imposed by the GPLv3 license.
+- Freedom from the obligations imposed by the GPLv3 license.
-- **Additional Features and Support**: Priority access to updates, integration help, and extended documentation.
+- Priority access to updates, integration help, and extended documentation.
-- **Customization Options**: Tailored development and deployment solutions.
+- Tailored development and deployment solutions.

-To obtain a commercial license or inquire further, please contact:
+To obtain a commercial license or inquire further, please contact: [**info@embetrix.com**](mailto:info@embetrix.com)
-**[info@embetrix.com]**

----

-## Implicit Contributor License Agreement (CLA)
+## Contributor License Agreement (CLA)

 By submitting a pull request to this repository, you agree to the following terms: